In this tip:

 B)# Sowing beans in an (ice cream) box on kitchen paper

-- Use a plastic tray, for example an ice cream box.
-This rectangular box has a flat bottom.
+- Use a tray with a flat bottom, for example an ice cream box.
 Sides are about 6 centimeters (2.4 inch) high.

-- Lay folded kitchenpaper (6 layers) on the bottom.
+- Lay folded kitchen paper (6 layers) on the bottom of the tray.

 - Put the box straight again.

-- Lay 30 to 50 bean seeds on moist kitchen paper as shown on the photo above.
+- Lay 30 to 50 bean seeds on moist kitchen paper (see photo above).

 - Lay a lid on the box.
-Info about this lid a few lines further (chapter B1)
+Info about this lid see chapter B1.